aboarya/Udacity-Self-Driving-Car-Projects/P3-Behavioral-Cloning-Simulator/README.md

 The difficulty in this task is the ability of the network to generalize given a limited dataset, without the need to exensively drive around the track at each position on the road.

-There's an additional second track which has very different light and overall road conditions; such as uphill, as well as a different background.
+There's an additional second track which has very different light and overall road conditions; such as uphill, shadows, as well as a different background.
 The goal of generlization is to only use the data from the first track to be able to drive autonomously on both tracks.

 ## Model Selection